Bug report #5475

 • be able to be informed by data providers in case their data sources have PKs/unique values fields.
 It would help to inform/prevent the user from committing operations that would cause constraints violations.

-#28 Updated by Marco Hugentobler almost 12 years ago
+#28 Updated by Marco Hugentobler over 12 years ago

 • Status changed from Open to Closed